sensson/puppet-powerdns/README.md

    rcontent    => '127.0.0.1'
  }
 ```
-Remark: if the target\_zone is not managed with powerdns\_zone resource, powerdns\_record does not change anything !
+Remark: if the target\_zone is not managed with powerdns\_zone resource, powerdns\_record does not change anything!

+### Sensitive secrets

+Passwords can be passed either as plain-text strings or as [Puppet's Sensitive type](https://www.puppet.com/docs/puppet/7/lang_data_sensitive.html) when appropriate encrypted backend is configured on Puppet server.

 ## Reference